patriciagaruiz/FINANCIAL-DATA-SET/README.md

 3. Identify potencial regular clients to offer credit card.
 There are 1,968 regular accounts (85.38%) without credit cards.

-4. There are 32 gold credit card related to regular clients.
-Check if it is necessary a downgrade for 'junior' or 'classic' credit card.
+4. There are 32 gold credit card within regular clients.
+Check if a downgrade would make sense.

 5. Most of the customers are located in Hl.m.Praha.
-There is an opportunity to focus effort and monitor customer satisfaction.
+There is an opportunity to understand this customer base and figure out which additional services could be offered to them.

 1st.
 Hl.m.
 Praha	- 663 accounts

 2nd.
 Ostrava - mesto	- 180 accounts

 3rd.
 Karvina	- 169 accounts

 ![Image12](https://user-images.githubusercontent.com/99502330/162797372-0ada4171-a885-47c6-81af-50313ed7697f.jpg)